 The Family Bed – Should your Baby Sleep with You?

 Want to stir the pot with the new parents you know?
 Tell them you sleep with your baby.
-The question of how best to get a baby to sleep is foremost in the minds of every new parent, and the choice to co-sleep is one that never fails to elicit strong opinions.
+The question of how best to get a baby to sleep is a primary concern for every new parent, and the choice to co-sleep is one that often sparks strong opinions.

 But is co-sleeping a good solution for parents and their sleepless infant?
-There is no easy answer to this question and if you do any amount of research, you’ll find just as many compelling arguments for co-sleeping as there are against it.
+There is no simple answer to this question, and if you do any research, you’ll find just as many compelling arguments for co-sleeping as there are against it.

 Any discussion of co-sleeping must first consider the safety of the infant.
-With the specter of Sudden Infant Death Syndrome (SIDS) hanging over them, new parents are justifiably cautious about placing their newborn in their bed.
-But the fears of SIDS and smothering or “overlaying” a baby, which are most commonly cited by parents apprehensive of co-sleeping, are not borne out by statistics.
+With the specter of Sudden Infant Death Syndrome (SIDS) looming over them, new parents are understandably cautious about placing their newborn in their bed.
+However, the fears of SIDS and the risk of smothering or “overlaying” a baby, which are commonly cited by parents apprehensive about co-sleeping, are not supported by statistics.

-Studies have indicated that SIDS may be a result of sleep apnea in infants.
-Sleep apnea is a brief cessation of breathing during sleep and, the theory is, infants who cannot rouse themselves during periods of apnea are more likely to succumb to SIDS.
-Evidence suggests that, for a variety of reasons, babies in co-sleeping arrangements are less prone to SIDS.
-And, contrary to popular belief, SIDS is not caused by overlaying, nor is overlaying a real risk in the family bed.
+Studies suggest that SIDS may result from sleep apnea in infants.
+Sleep apnea involves a brief cessation of breathing during sleep, and the theory is that infants who cannot rouse themselves during periods of apnea are more likely to succumb to SIDS.
+Evidence indicates that, for a variety of reasons, babies in co-sleeping arrangements are less prone to SIDS.
+Contrary to popular belief, SIDS is not caused by overlaying, and overlaying is not a significant risk in the family bed.
 Certainly, parents who are heavy sleepers or under the influence of drugs or alcohol should not sleep with their babies.
-Outside of those circumstances, it is very rare to have a parent roll onto a baby that shares the bed.
-(That being said, many families do decide to place Baby between the mother and the wall or protective rail on the bed, rather than between parents.)
+Outside of these circumstances, it is rare for a parent to roll onto a baby who shares the bed.
+(That said, many families choose to place the baby between the mother and the wall or a protective rail on the bed, rather than between the parents.)

-As parents, you must decide if the benefits of co-sleeping outweigh any downsides to it.
+As parents, you must decide if the benefits of co-sleeping outweigh any downsides.

 The most commonly cited benefits of co-sleeping are:

 • Babies sleep better.
 Babies’ sleep cycles cause them to wake frequently.
-According to pediatrician Dr. William Sears, having an “attachment person” nearby soothes the baby, resulting in better sleep for all.
+According to pediatrician Dr. William Sears, having an “attachment person” nearby soothes the baby, resulting in better sleep for everyone.

 • Mothers sleep better.
-Mother and Baby tend to develop synchronized sleeping patterns: when Baby wakes, Mom is usually sleeping lightly and can get Baby and herself back to sleep without getting out of bed.
+Mother and baby tend to develop synchronized sleep patterns: when the baby wakes, the mother is usually sleeping lightly and can help the baby and herself get back to sleep without getting out of bed.

-• For mothers who breastfeed, feeding during the night is easier when Baby shares the bed.
+• For mothers who breastfeed, feeding during the night is easier when the baby shares the bed.

-• Skin to skin contact is crucial for a baby’s development and the act of sharing sleep increases this contact.
+• Skin-to-skin contact is crucial for a baby’s development, and sharing sleep increases this contact.

 The reasons some parents choose not to co-sleep are:

 • Fear of dependency.
-Many parents fear that once Baby is in the bed, he won’t be willing to leave it as he becomes a toddler.
-There is little evidence to support this belief, but parents must be willing to accept that the baby may be there for most of his or her first year, or beyond.
+Many parents worry that once the baby is in the bed, they won’t want to leave it as they grow into toddlers.
+While there is little evidence to support this belief, parents must be willing to accept that the baby may sleep in the bed for much of their first year or longer.

 • The other parent needs to sleep too.
-Life can be tough if both parents are regularly wakened by a restless infant.
+Life can be challenging if both parents are regularly woken by a restless infant.

 • Emotional space.
-Couples may, understandably, want a space for themselves and the time to be a couple.
+Couples may understandably want space for themselves and time to be a couple.

 • Physical space.
-There simply may not be adequate space for Baby.
+There may simply not be enough room for the baby in the bed.

 • Overlaying.
-As mentioned earlier, overlaying is extremely rare, but anyone truly concerned about this should keep Baby in a bassinet or crib.
+As mentioned earlier, overlaying is extremely rare, but anyone truly concerned about this risk should consider using a bassinet or crib for the baby.

-To make the right decision about co-sleeping, you must weigh the pros and cons and, above all, do what is best for your family situation.
+To make the right decision about co-sleeping, you must weigh the pros and cons and, above all, do what is best for your family’s situation.

 Share: